 - It can be the resort of the emergency

-I think these reasons are enough to convince you to use ‘Reset this PC’ option rather than installing new windows.
+I think these reasons are enough to convince you to use the ‘Reset this PC’ option rather than installing new windows.
+Again if you face a problem, then read this article named ‘There Was a Problem Resetting Your Windows 10 PC’ which we hope will clear all your doubts.

 Things to Keep in Mind if You Reset Your PC